-CMS provides reimbursement for several services -including transitional care management.^{14,15}, chronic care management^{14,16} and the Medicare Diabetes Prevention Program^{17,18}-to support the delivery of primary care, improve patient outcomes, and reduce costs.
-In addition, these programs provide physician payments for care coordination activities, which normally are not covered.
-Family physicians devote considerable time to ensuring patient care is efficiently and effectively coordinated among specialists and nonphysicians.
-These activities drive down costs for payers and hospital systems, while improving health outcomes for patients.
-With nearly half of primary care clinicians employed in health systems, attention should be paid to primary care payment methods in such settings.10 compared to larger hospitals in terms of EHR implementation rates; further, only 5.8 percent of hospitals were able to meet all of the EHR stage two meaningful-use criteria.
-Many small, rural, and solo practices are unable to change their EHR system as rules shift annually, so policy makers should consider whether any new EHR requirements will require additional IT systems investments.
-It is essential that federal policy makers do not implement policies that require physicians to invest additional funds in EHR updates, management, and repairs without adequate financial and technical support.
+More needs to be done to support family physicians who have upgraded their EHR systems in compliance with federal programs, including QPP, at great expense.
+Implementing EHR software is both incredibly time consuming and costly.
+A 2014 study found that small and rural hospitals were noticeably delayed compared to larger hospitals in terms of EHR implementation rates; further, only 5.8 percent of hospitals were able to meet all of the EHR stage two meaningful-use criteria.24 Many small, rural, and solo practices are unable to change their EHR system as rules shift annually, so policymakers should consider whether any new EHR requirements will require additional information technology (IT) systems investments.
+It is essential that federal policymakers do not implement policies that require physicians to invest additional funds in EHR updates, management, and repairs without adequate financial and technical support.